nicatspark/microAnimation/readme.md

-# Micro Animation
+# Micro Animation Helper

-A light shim over the Web Animation API to swiftly create awaitable micro animations from JS.
+A framework agnostic light shim over the Web Animation API to swiftly create awaitable micro animations from JS.

 ## Why

-Often times using transitions in the CSS creates constant custom code for every animation, prone to timing problem between CSS timing and JS.
-By moving the transitions from CSS to JS the result is both cleaner code, less code and perfect timing as a result.
+Often times using transitions in the CSS creates constant custom CSS code for every animation, hard to parse and prone to timing problem between CSS timing and JS.
+By moving the transitions from CSS to JS the result is both cleaner and less code and in perfect sync with other JS events as a result.
+It is obvious that micro animation belongs in JavaScript and not in CSS.
+Specially when there is a need to chain events.

 The Web Animation API is powerfull but clunky.
 The microAnimation lib is all you need for your micro animation one liners.

 ## Install